link to City of Windsor homepage Welcome to Ojibway text

 Astonished gasps of children mingle with the buzz of thousands of bees swarming around a tree just to the right of the path.
 From a distance, the orange and black mass appears to be a single entity, wave after wave of energy rippling over its surface.
 Closer inspection reveals the truth.
 Individual honeybees crowded around a hole in the trunk.
 A seemingly endless river of bees flow from the hive, flying off in search of blossoms, while others struggle against the tide to deliver their cargo to workers within.

-Karen Cedar, assistant naturalist at Ojibway Nature Centre, explains that the bees had moved in a couple of years ago.
-"Bees and other insects play an essential role in pollinating the wildflowers found in the park," she explains.
+Karen Cedar, Naturalist at Ojibway Nature Centre, explains that the bees had moved in a couple of years ago.
+"Insects play an essential role in pollinating the wildflowers found in the park," she explains.
 "Without them, most plants could not survive."

 The audience was a group of children enjoying summer nature camps offered by the Windsor Department of Parks.
 Day camps for children are only one of the many programmes offered at the Ojibway Nature Centre.
-Adults can join field trips led by Paul Pratt, Ojibway's head naturalist.
-Birding tours are a particular speciality of Pratt's.
+Adults can join field trips led by interpretive Guides.
 Seasonal festivals offer the public a special opportunity to take part in nature-oriented activities and enjoy the outdoors whether it be spring, summer, fall or winter.

 • Natural history exhibits